UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_trouble.md

 Using the 'git_workshop' repository:

-1. Using `git checkout`, Restore 'analysis.Rmd' to the working directory.
-This is what '00_analysis.Rmd' was called before we changed its name.
+1. Using `git checkout`, Restore 'analysis.py' to the working directory.
+This is what '00_analysis.py' was called before we changed its name.

 ## Restoring the entire repository to an earlier version